Unleash/unleash/website/docs/reference/activation-strategies.md

 #### Numeric operators

-Numeric operators compare the numeric value of context fields with your provided value.
+Numeric operators compare the numeric value of context fields with the provided value.
 Numeric operators only accept single values.

 | Operator      | The context field is                                           |
 |-----------|--------------------------------------------------------------------------------|